In the chess study plan I present below, I will show you 15 things you can do that will help you greatly improve your chess.

 - Learn how to avoid common mistakes in chess

-- Learn 3 good chess openings (optional till intermediate level)
+- Learn 3 good chess openings (optional till intermediate level; thereafter it becomes important to study openings in more detail)

 - Understand chess psychology